 The 1N4148 diodes reduce the op-amp output swing when the related transistor turns off; the op-amp only has to swing a diode drop to maintain control over its negative input.
 Boy, it's tempting to use germanium diodes there!
 This little trick combined with the full gain and bandwidth of the op-amp being used to simply follow the input voltage results in very low distortion, even at full output and high frequency.

 The first two op-amps should be suitable for audio, like the MC33182, LM833 or many, many others.
 If you see the word "audio" or "distortion" anywhere in the manufacturer's data sheet, it's probably a good choice. : ) Remember that many modern op-amps have low power supply voltage ratings!
 The gain of those first two stages is set to only 34 each so that even slower op-amps will work fairly well but look for at least 1 MHz GBW.
 Some perfectly fine op-amps have less output voltage swing than is optimal for this circuit because the output stage has no gain.
 Less output swing from IC1b means less maximum power but that's usually not a big issue.
 Don't bother trying the LM358 for the first two stages; that part has a nasty cross-over problem when providing voltage gain.

 My prototype will operate from 9 volts to 21 volts without any transistor heat sinks using the TIP31 and TIP32.
-These complimentary TO220 transistors are rated to 2 watts in free air and they will dissipate about 1.3 watt maximum at 21 volts with an 8 ohm speaker.
+These complimentary TO220 transistors are rated to 2 watts in free air and they will be dissipating about 1.3 watt maximum at 21 volts with an 8 ohm speaker.
 That's technically okay but they will be quite hot to the touch!
 Little clip-on heat sinks might be a good idea in this case.
 For power supply voltages below 18 volts and an 8 ohm speaker, no heat sinks are needed.
 The maximum power my prototype delivers is approximated by:

 Pmax = (0.183 * Vcc) - 1.3 (derived from empirical data)